System Preparation for Manufacturing Implementation: General Information

 4. On the Price/Cost tab, specify the cost as follows, depending on the valuation method: For items with the Standard method, specify the cost in the Pending Cost box; for items with all other methods, specify the cost in the Last Cost box.

-6. If the Inventory Replenishment feature is disabled, in the Planning Settings section of the Manufacturing tab, you make sure that the Purchase replenishment source is specified.
+• If the feature is disabled, in the Planning Settings section of the Manufacturing tab, you make sure that the Purchase replenishment source is specified.

 For each item that has warehouse-specific settings, on the Item Warehouse Details (IN204500) form, you also need to do the following: